|

 that

 long time Greece travel writers love when they are good and still eat there when they are bad because they are a reminder of another age.
-They have rennovated the Averoff but beneath its new spic-n-span facade and clean white tablecloths and re-tiled floor it is still an old time working class estiatorio and certainly worth a meal or two.
+They have renovated the Averoff but beneath its new spic-n-span facade and clean white tablecloths and re-tiled floor it is still an old time working class estiatorio and certainly worth a meal or two.
+A great working class taverna is in the area of Mytilini called Apano Skala which is the hill that overlooks the old harbor of Mytilini.
+It is called To Ouzeri tou Koutsomiti

 |

-skip leaving altogether.
-Its about a 20 minute walk to the airport.
-Even closer to the airport is Kalamies, a popular taverna with locals and has a large and varied menu.
+Right next to the airport is Kalamies, a popular taverna with locals, which has a large and varied menu.
 Try the fried tomato keftedes, better than the ones in Santorini.
 If you walk out of the terminal and take a right it is about 100 meters down the road.
-Right between Kalamies and the airport terminal is a giant psistaria(grill house) called Polyteknos which even though it looks like a giant fast-food restaurant, actually

 |